 This article contains affiliate links.

-This Timberland Women’s Flume Boots review covers a lot because I’ve had these boots for over three years now!
+This Timberland Women’s Mid Ankle Boots review covers a lot because I’ve had these boots for over four years now!

-These boots have been through it all, and this Timberland Women’s Flume Boots review will share what I love, what I dislike, and everything you need to know to decide if they’re right for you.
+These boots have been through it all, and this Timberland Women’s Mid Ankle Boots review will share what I love, what I dislike, and everything you need to know to decide if they’re right for you.

 First, let’s start with the stats…